 If English is not your first language, you are required to provide evidence of proficiency in English.
-You will need to meet our minimum requirements for one of the following recognised English language tests: the International English Language Testing Service (IELTS) or the Test of English as a Foreign Language (TOEFL)
+You will need to meet our minimum requirements for one of the following recognised English language tests:

-- IELTS: 6.0 with not less than 5.5 in listening, reading, speaking and writing.
+• IELTS: 6.0 with not less than 5.5 in listening, reading, speaking and writing

-- TOEFL (Internet based test): 87 overall with at least 20 in listening and reading, 22 in speaking and 21 in writing.
+• TOEFL (Internet based test): 87 overall with at least 20 in listening and reading, 22 in speaking and 21 in writing.

-More information about English language qualifications is available from Research Student Administration.
+More information about English language qualifications is available on the University's website.

 You are classified as either a ‘UK/EU’ or ‘international’ student for the purpose of assessing tuition fees.
 International students will pay a higher fee than UK students as the fees for UK and EU students are subsidised by the UK government.

-UK/EU – £3,950
+UK/EU – £4,100

-International - £16,200
+International - £17,500

 When to pay

 Fees must be paid in full before you can register as a postgraduate student, unless you will be paying for yourself.
 If you are self-supporting you can pay fees in two instalments, the first payable at registration.
 If you are supported by your government, employer, or other sponsor, you should provide a letter from them addressed to the University, confirming that the fees will be paid directly.
 Sponsors cannot pay by instalments.
-For further information visit the University's website.
+For further information visit the Student Finance website.

 Please complete the application form as fully as you can ensuring you complete the following sections:

 • your expected source of funding

 • grade(s) or degree classification(s) for your degree-level qualifications

 • your proposed research area

-- a brief one-paragraph summary of your research interests or proposed topic
+• a brief one-paragraph summary of your research interests or proposed topic.

 Please also ensure you upload or provide the following documents:

 • copies of your degree certificate(s)

 • transcripts of marks achieved in degree-level qualifications

-- evidence of English language qualifications
+• evidence of English language qualifications

-- references if available (alternatively, the Faculty will contact your named academic referees directly)
+• references if available (alternatively, the Faculty will contact your named academic referees directly).

 If these documents are not available, please provide them at the earliest opportunity, as we cannot usually make an offer without them.

 If possible, please include a CV (this will provide invaluable information as to work experience and publications) and a research proposal unless you are applying for a specific project studentship or Centre for Doctoral Training.

 Academic Technology Approval Scheme (ATAS) and Certificate of Acceptance of Studies (CAS)

 Non EU/EEA nationals planning to undertake postgraduate study in the UK in certain science, engineering or technology disciplines need to acquire an ATAS certificate and a CAS before they can apply for a Visa, Entry Clearance (EC) or Extension of Stay (EoS).
-More information is available on the 'I want to apply' page on the Research Student Administration website.
+More information is available Postgraduate Research website.